Updated to add: Flamingo gave us a code! Take 10% off sitewide with code GRACE

 This might sound a little messed up but this is a great stress release.
 I definitely stress wax my legs.
 I will say that the legs are definitely the easiest area to do.
 Pain is minimal, it really isn’t bad at all.
 Each strip typically lasts me two or three pulls.
 You’ll know when it is time to switch to a new strip as it won’t hurt/pull anything out anymore.

 I will add that I like to use the face strips on harder to reach areas (my ankles!).
-The full size strips won’t get your ankle hairs (or maybe they will, we’re all different!) so I like to spot treat with the face strips.
+The full size strips won’t get your ankle hairs (or maybe they will, we’re all different!) so I like to spot treat with the facial hair strips.
 I also use the face strips in between my brows (more on that in my eyebrow shaping + tinting tutorial) and on my big toes.
 Weird, I have just a few annoying hairs that grow on my big toes, but the face strips are PERFECT for your toes, if you also have this problem.

 Waxing your underarms at home.

 For my underarms, I cut the leg strips into quarters (cutting them in half once vertically and once horizontally).
 There was definitely more of a learning curve with armpits.
 Initially I put the whole body wax strip into my underarm and it was a hot mess… wax everywhere… sticky and messy!
 I DO NOT RECOMMEND.
 I have learned that any curved area requires a bit of nuance.
 Cutting the strips into quarters was the solution for me.
 I wax my armpit in small sections, doing the pulls in both directions because your armpit hair (or at least my armpit hair lol!) is a little more unwieldy, growing in both directions.
+Again, remove the strip as quickly as possible!
+It will be less painful and more effective.

 Waxing your bikini line at home.